karosas/karosas.github.io/content/posts/devops/aks-web-approuting-bicep/index.md

 draft = false
 +++

-> Note - These features is in preview and I perform somewhat of hacks to fully automate it
+> Note - This feature is in preview and I perform somewhat of hacks to fully automate it

 > TL;DR - Found not really documented preview feature to set up ingress and external dns in aks using bicep.
 There is Microsoft's guide to achieve same thing using `az` CLI - https://learn.microsoft.com/en-us/azure/aks/app-routing